Nokaji/JamesDBBApi/README.md

 **JamesDBBApi** - A modern database API for your applications 🚀

-Developed with ❤️ by the James team
+Developed with ❤️ by Nokaji